Lawal-create/A-TUTORIAL-SCHOOL-API/README.md

 # A-TUTORIAL-SCHOOL-API
-A tutorial school api for handling various functionalities that a lesson tutorial will need.
+A tutorial school api for handling various functionalities that a lesson tutorial will need to manage their teachers and students.

 ## Getting Started